veeqtoh/linkedin-jobs-scraper/README.md

 If you encounter any issues, have questions, or want to discuss improvements, feel free to create an issue.
 Be sure to provide as much detail as possible.

 ## Contact
-If you have any questions or need further assistance, you can contact the project maintainers via [email] (mailto:victorjohnukam@gmail.) or social media.
+If you have any questions or need further assistance, you can contact the project maintainers via [email](mailto:victorjohnukam@gmail.com) or social media.

 ## Notes
 * This app is for exploratory and research purposes only.
 Always follow LinkedIn's terms of use and be respectful of the website's policies when scraping.
 * Web scraping can be fragile and may break if the website's structure changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).